Shifted Contact Structures on Differentiable Stacks: -Shifted Contact Structures

 \begin{lemma} Let $\theta\in \Omega^1(G,L)$ be a multiplicative $L$-valued $1$-form.
 If $\mc_{\theta}$ is a quasi-isomorphism on fibers over the point $x\in M$, then it is a quasi-isomorphism on fibers over every point in the orbit of $x$. \end{lemma}

-\begin{proof} There is a direct proof which consists in showing that the canonical actions of an arrow $g \colon x \to y$ in $G$ on $\ker \rho_x$ and $\operatorname{coker} \rho_x$ induce isomorphisms in the cohomology of the fibers of the Morita kernel (and its adjoint) over $x, y$, commuting with the Morita curvatures.
+\begin{proof} There is a direct proof that shows that the canonical actions of an arrow $g \colon x \to y$ in $G$ on $\ker \rho_x$ and $\operatorname{coker} \rho_x$ induce isomorphisms in the cohomology of the fibers of the Morita kernel (and its twisted dual) over $x, y$, commuting with the Morita curvatures.

-There is a more informative proof using RUTHs (see Appendix \ref{app:RUTH}), which adopts the same argument as that in the end of Remark \ref{rem:MC_RUTH}.
+There is a more informative proof using RUTHs (see Appendix \ref{app:RUTH}), which adopts the same argument as that in Remark \ref{rem:MC_RUTH}.
 We now sketch such proof.
 We will actually prove that, similarly as in the case of $\partial$-closed $1$-forms on $M$ in Remark \ref{rem:MC_RUTH}, the map on fibers determined by the Morita curvature at different points of the same orbit are related by isomorphisms in cohomology.